Astroner/vtube-b/README.md

 #### Personalization
 These services identify users and their preferences with specific cookies:
- - __Secure-3PSID - actual user ID, stored in DB.
+ - __Secure-3PSID - required google user ID, stored in DB.
+ - __Secure-3PSIDTS - another required google user ID, stored in DB.
  - PREF - content preferences.
 Looks like 'PREF=key1=value1&key2=value2&key3=value3;'.
 Keys:
    - hl - content language.
 'PREF=hl=en' for example.
 In case of *music* it is preferable to also use **Accept-Language** header to specify language(We use both everywhere just in case).